top of page

 2. Must live a sinless life, trusting and obeying the Father and Spirit always (John 5:19; Philippians 2:4-11)

-3. Must voluntarily submit to unjust treatment, rejection, and death, the ultimate penalty of sin
+3. Must voluntarily submit to unjust, undeserved treatment, rejection, and death - the ultimate penalty of sin

 Now with this background, let’s consider Satan’s temptations of Jesus after his baptism by John to begin his public ministry.
-Consider the first three requirements above.
 Jesus used the Old Testament scriptures to believe and prove that He, the Messiah, was indeed the eternal Son of God incarnate.
-However, but He did not come to earth to prove His deity, but "to seek and save the lost".
-To accomplish that, He had voluntarily "emptied Himself" (Philippians 2:4-11), leaving off the free exercise of His own divine rights and limiting Himself to doing “nothing” of Himself, but only what the Father, by the leading and enabling of the Spirit, led Him to do (John 5:19).
-Why did He do this?
+However, He did not come to earth to prove His deity, but "to seek and save the lost" (Luke 19:10), so knowing (by faith) He was God in flesh, He voluntarily "emptied Himself" (Philippians 2:4-11), leaving off the free exercise of His own divine rights and abilities, limiting Himself to doing “nothing” of Himself, but only what the Father and the Holy Spirit led and enabled Him to do (John 5:19).
+In this way, Jesus satisfied the requirements to become our representative and Savior by substitutionary atonement.

-By so doing, He could satisfy requirements 1 and 2 and become our representative and our Savior.
 That was what was at stake there in the desert.
 Satan was not trying to get the Son of God to sin, nor to cease being God.
 Both are impossible absurdities.
-He was trying to get the Perfect Man of Faith to do something of His own power and prerogative as God, thus being eliminated from being our substitute, our Savior.
-Jesus stayed in the saddle of submission and total dependence on God “for the joy set before Him” (Hebrews 12:2).
+The devil was trying to get the Perfect Man of Faith to do something of His own power and prerogative as God, which He had every right about ability to do, but Jesus would have been eliminated from being our substitute, our Savior.
+Instead, Jesus stayed in the saddle of submission and total dependence on God “for the joy set before Him” (Hebrews 12:2).
 Requirement 3 (above) would only be acceptable and effective if He indeed satisfied numbers 1 and 2.
 Jesus was a man (Paul called the last Adam) without sin, the sacrificial Lamb without blemish or spot (Exodus 12:5 cf. 1 Peter 1:19).
 And what was that joy set before Him?
 It was you and me!

 Contact us here at The Bible Live!